(Pocket-lint) - Amazon has updated Sidewalk, its protocol that helps low-power devices, such as outdoor cameras or trackers, stay connected.

 What is Amazon Sidewalk?

-Amazon described Amazon Sidewalk as a low-bandwidth, long-distance wireless protocol it's currently developing for low-powered devices, with the goal of allowing them to better communicate over long ranges.
-Amazon made the case that both Bluetooth and Wi-Fi don’t offer enough range, while 5G is too complex and requires a lot of power.
+Amazon Sidewalk is a low-bandwidth, long-distance wireless protocol that's developed for low-powered devices, with the goal of allowing them to better communicate over long ranges.
+Bluetooth and Wi-Fi often don’t offer enough range, while 5G is complex and requires a lot of power.
 That's where Amazon Sidewalk comes in handy.

 How does Amazon Sidewalk work?

 Amazon Sidewalk works in the background.
 It lets you connect to and even track simple devices up to a mile away.
 It reminds us of mesh networking and crowdsourcing.
 There are two types of Sidewalk devices: Sidewalk Bridges and Sidewalk-enabled devices.
 Sidewalk Bridges provide connections to Sidewalk-enabled devices.

 According to Amazon, some devices, like select versions of the Ring Floodlight Cams and the Ring Spotlight Cams, function as bridges, providing connections to Sidewalk-enabled devices.
 The whole idea is that someone's Sidewalk Bridge can securely provide a connection to someone else's Sidewalk-enabled device.
 This creates a mesh of connected devices that could allow something like an outdoor camera, which is outside of Wi-Fi range, to stay connected and communicate.

 Another example is you could use a Sidewalk-enabled tracker, like a Tile, to track down a missing item while out of Wi-Fi range.

 Currently, only Sidewalk Bridges, such as the Ring Floodlight and Ring Spotlight Cams, are available.
 Users of these devices should receive an email and a notification in the Ring app with more information about how to participate in Amazon Sidewalk and allow them to adjust their settings.